pintorem/ML-Ensemble-Transferable-Attack/README.md

 # ML-Ensemble-Transferable-Attack

-Google Colab link to the code: https://colab.research.google.com/drive/1P7_jvSi2QtocdtqHwY64bHMjDBr1-bii#scrollTo=GX2heR86JFEG

 ## Overview
-In this project we study how adversarial examples, optimized for an ensemble of three robust models, can also fool other seven robust models.
+In this project, adversarial examples are optimized with the specific objective of simultaneously fooling an ensemble composed of three models from RobustBench (CIFAR-10, L-inf).
+Subsequently, an evaluation is carried out concerning the effectiveness of such adversarial examples when applied to seven additional robust models.
+The full implementation and experimental results are available in this Colab [notebook](https://colab.research.google.com/drive/1P7_jvSi2QtocdtqHwY64bHMjDBr1-bii#scrollTo=qy4rRaqyRcTb)

 ## Features
 The adversarial examples are crafted by using three different attacks: